 The main role of Association of Clinical Scientists (ACS) is to assess those trainees who have not gone through the NHS STP Training whether they are sufficiently qualified for registration as a Clinical Scientist with the HCPC.
 This assessment can also be done through the Academy of Healthcare Sciences.
 For more information on this (complex) procedure please see our section on Route 2.

-The Register of Clinical Technologists (the RCR) fulfils a similar role to the Health and Care Professions Council.
+The Register of Clinical Technologists (the RCT) fulfils a similar role to the Health and Care Professions Council.
 It is an accredited register of clinical technologists working in nuclear medicine, radiotherapy physics, radiation physics, medical engineering, radiation engineering, rehabilitation engineering and renal technology with the aim of protecting the public by advocating statutory, professional regulation for Clinical Technologists.

 It is important to note that the rules and standards and procedures for training and registration are set by the organisations listed above.
 Whilst we try very hard to keep the information we provide here updated you should always check directly with these organisations to ensure you have the most up to date facts.